A A A

 Not specific to OMH grant applicants, but useful as a guide to other OMH-funded partners, community groups, state agencies, and other stakeholders for systematic program planning, performance measurement, data collection, and evaluation.

-OMH-funded program evaluations and policy-relevant studies, available from the OMH web site or the HHS Policy Information Center.
+View OMH-funded program evaluations and policy-relevant studies here or the HHS Policy Information Center.